katheroine/docker.lab/basics/cli_containers.md

 CONTAINER ID   IMAGE     COMMAND   CREATED   STATUS    PORTS     NAMES
 ```

+Using `-a` option will allow to see the output of the container redirected to STDOUT of the host but will not allow to send the user input from the host STDIN to the container.
+Hitting `[Ctrl]+[C]` will cause exit the container context but the system of the container will be still waiting for the user input.

 ```console
 $ docker container start -a starterek_leserek
 Container started.
 Type something and press Enter: